dhthwy/r/README.md

 I haven't yet lowered myself to felatio for low wage brainless work.
 If someone needed me then I'd do it in a heart beat.
 But sucking D and being treated like the reject I am is akin I feel only makes things worse for me.
 I'm dumb and weak.
 Pretty much completely worthless in this world.

 Getting this old crusty engine started is the hardest.
-Can't get any help with that tho."
+Can't get any help with that tho.
+Every time I've tried I just get treated like shit.

+Can't do mechanic work professionaly - I am too weak.
+You can kinda get by if you're dumb.
+And that work sucks anyway unless you run your own shop.

+You can be strong and dumb.
+You can be smart and weak.
+But you can't be weak and dumb.
+Weak and dumb = death sentence."

 ---